 In the 1980s, further clashes occurred between the National Front and young British Pakistanis.
-In 1981, a year of nationwide riots from Brixton to Toxteth, a group of Asian leftist men who became known as the Bradford 12 were acquitted after standing trial for making petrol bombs to use against violent racists in the city.
+In 1981, that landmark year of nationwide riots from Brixton to Toxteth, a group of Asian leftist men who became known as the Bradford 12 were acquitted after standing trial for making petrol bombs for deployment against violent racists in the city.
 The jury agreed with the argument made by the defendants and their lawyers Ruth Bundey and Gareth Peirce that ‘Self-Defence Is No Offence’.
 The court acquitted the men, accepting that the unused explosives were only intended for the protection of their communities from racist aggression in the face of a lack of police action.

 Salman Rushdie’s publication of his novel The Satanic Verses in 1988 was the last straw for many members of the impoverished British Muslim community, coming as it did after smaller-scale disputes such as the Honeyford affair and the halal school meals controversy.
 On 14 January protestors, almost all of them men, soaked a copy of the book with fuel and burnt it in front of (and egged on by) the world’s media.
 They then set fire to an effigy of Rushdie outside Bradford’s imposing City Hall in Centenary Square.
 This inadvertently served as a tool for tabloid newspapers and the far right, allowing them to deal in caricatures of toxic Muslim masculinity.
 Some British Pakistanis of that generation discovered in the Rushdie affair and its media coverage the catalyst to become more radical and politically active.
 Fifty-nine people were killed globally, and retailers came under pressure to remove The Satanic Verses from their shelves.
 The book polarized society and shone a spotlight on Muslims.
 Previously they had been a barely-noticed minority group in Britain, folded into the broader category of ‘British Asians’.
 From 1989 onwards, British Muslims, and those of Pakistani heritage in particular, were cast almost as folk devils.
-Bradford, the city with the highest percentage of Pakistani-heritage inhabitants in the UK, was demonized as a violent place – notwithstanding that the violence was bidirectional.
+Bradford, the city with the highest percentage of Pakistani-heritage inhabitants in the UK, was demonized as a violent place – notwithstanding that the violence was bidirectional and asymmetric.

 In 1995 intense British Pakistani campaigning over two months to evict prostitutes from the streets of Bradford’s Muslim-majority locality of Manningham culminated in July when riots broke out.
 These protests were not only inspired by conservative disdain for the area’s red light district but also by ‘unemployment, distrust of the police, a generation gap and a power struggle’.
 More recently, members of the National Party and British National Party marched on Bradford only to meet fierce resistance from around a thousand British Asians in the ‘northern riots’ of 2001.
 This event and earlier protests in the similarly divided northern towns of Oldham and Burnley were overshadowed a few months later by 9/11 and the onset of the War on Terror.
 This was accompanied by a rise in Islamophobia that spiked further after the London bombings of 2005, the Brexit Referendum of 2016, and 2017’s Manchester Arena and other attacks.

 Bradford’s present-day realities include grinding poverty, social exclusion, segregated schools and white flight.
 Gentrification has led to an embarrassing ‘hole in the ground’ eventually being filled by a ‘posh new shopping centre’, the Westfield mall.
 Social enterprise organizations like the QED Foundation are fostering skills and job creation opportunities in a city kneecapped by high unemployment.
-Finally, the Bradford Literature Festival, now in its seventh year, has increased local engagement with arts and culture and launched the careers of a growing number of younger-generation Bradford writers.
+Finally, the Bradford Literature Festival, now in its seventh year, has increased local and Black and Asian Minority Ethnic (BAME) engagement with arts and culture, as well as launching the careers of a growing number of younger-generation Bradford writers.